marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/selectedcharkind.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SELECTED_CHAR_KIND, character kind, kind, character

 .. _selected_char_kind:

-.. index:: SELECTED_CHAR_KIND

-.. index:: character kind

-.. index:: kind, character

 SELECTED_CHAR_KIND --- Choose character kind
 ********************************************